Gogo1951/Consumable-Connoisseur/README.md

 The addon automatically creates and maintains the following macros in your General or Character specific macro tab:

-*  Food & Water: Picks the food & drink that will return the most health or mana, prioritizing conjured items if you have them.
+*  Food & Water: Picks the food & water that will return the most health or mana, prioritizing conjured items if you have them.
 *  Health Potion: Uses the highest healing potion or injector.
 *  Mana Potion: Uses the highest mana potion, injector, or gem.
 *  Bandage: Uses the best bandage, including zone-specific Battleground bandages (e.g., Warsong Gulch Silk Bandage, or Bottled Nethergon Energy).
-*  Healthstone: Uses the best Healthstone and accurately shows the right tooltip, no matter how many talents they put in.
+*  Healthstone: Uses the best Healthstone and accurately shows the right tooltip, no matter the talent rank.

-Easy Setup: Just ust drag these macros to your action bar once.
+Easy Setup: Just drag these macros to your action bar once.
 As you loot new items, level up, or enter a Battleground, the addon updates the macro in the background.

 ## Features

-Smart Detection: Checks IsUsableItem to ensure you never get a "You can't use that yet" error.
+Smart Detection: Checks `IsUsableItem` to ensure you never get a "You can't use that yet" error.

 Zone Aware: Prioritizes Battleground-specific consumables (like Arathi Basin Runecloth Bandages) when you are in the correct zone.